ssmolkin1/git-push-all/README.md

 # Git-push-all (gal)
 `gal` is a small utility allowing you to quickly commit and push your entire git branch.
-Gal also automates setup of git credential storage with `libsecret` (works with Linux Arch-based distros only).
+Gal also automates setup of git credential storage with `libsecret` (for GNU/Linux).

 ## Installation
+You must have `curl` and `libsecret` installed for the `store` command to store your credentials.

 ```bash
 $ npm install -g git-push-all
 ```